-By adding this extra layer to our structure, we also simplify the task of maintaining and adding new datasets into our global structure.
+By adding this extra layer to our structure, we simplify the task of maintaining and adding new datasets into our global structure.
 For example, when we want to add a new image pyramid to the structure we can generate the Terrain Tiles in isolation and then simply add links to these tiles from the appropriate GeoTiles.
+(Additional Tree files may also have to be generated if the new dataset provides higher resolution than previously available for that region; however, existing Tree files will not need to be modified.)
 In addition, because each dataset is stored independently and only referenced via the GeoTiles, it is possible to selectively display any desired combination of datasets and to do so without needlessly loading data that will not be displayed.